 For certain services, your in-network provider will need to get prior approval from us.
 This is called getting "prior authorization."
-To get prior approval from us, prior authorization is required for in-network providers and recommended for out-of-network providers.
-Please refer to your benefits charts located at the front of this document for the services which require prior authorization.
+Prior authorization is required for in-network providers and recommended for out-of-network providers.
+Please refer to your benefits charts located at the front of this document for the services for which prior authorization is required or recommended.